Blog Posts By Categories:

 I recently read an excerpt from a G.K.
 Chesterton essay about his being bored to death during a long train ride.
 He moans that he had no books or newspapers, “not even a pencil and a scrap of paper with … Continue reading

-Posted in My journey, Quotes
+Posted in From My Reading..., Karen's journey

 Comments Off on G.K.
 Chesterton and Me